Page loading ... Please wait.

 Printer Friendly Page

-This moist honey-colored Pumpkin Bread is full of the flavors of pumpkin and its complementary spices.
-But what sets this quick bread apart, and makes a frosting unnecessary, is it's vein of cream cheese filling running through its center.
-I love how the tanginess of the cream cheese offsets the sweetness of the pumpkin bread.
+Pumpkin Bread is one of my favorite quick breads to make in the Fall.
+This moist honey-colored quick bread is full of pumpkin flavor and its complementary spices.
+But what really sets it apart, is the vein of cream cheese filling running through it's center.
+I love how the tanginess of the cream cheese pairs with the sweetness of the pumpkin bread.
 This recipe makes two loaves, so you can eat one straight away and freeze the other.
-This is a lovely bread to have in the morning with your cup of coffee, but it also makes a nice snack to pack in lunch boxes.

-Preheat the oven to 350 degrees F (177 degrees C) and place rack in the center of the oven.
+Pumpkin Bread: Preheat the oven to 350 degrees F (177 degrees C) and place rack in the center of the oven.
 Butter and lightly flour two - 9 x 5 x 3 inch (23 x 13 x 8 cm) loaf pans.
-Set aside.

-Cream Cheese Filling: In your food processor, process the cream cheese just until smooth.
-Add the sugar and process just until smooth and creamy.
-Add the eggs, one at a time, processing just until incorporated.
+Cream Cheese Filling: In your food processor or with a hand mixer, process or beat the cream cheese until smooth.
+Add the sugar and egg and process just until smooth and creamy.
 Do not over process.
-Stir in the flour.
 Set aside.

-Pumpkin Bread: In a large bowl, sift or whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
-Set aside.
+Pumpkin Bread: In a large bowl, sift or whisk together the flour, baking powder, baking soda, salt, and ground spices.
+Stir in the chopped nuts and chocolate chips.

 In another large bowl, whisk the eggs until lightly beaten.
-Add the sugar and melted butter and whisk until blended.
-Whisk or stir in the pumpkin, water, vanilla extract, and nuts.
+Add the sugar and melted butter and whisk to combine.
+Whisk or stir in the pumpkin, water, and vanilla extract.

-Add the flour mixture to the pumpkin mixture and stir just until the ingredients are combined.
-(A few streaks of flour is fine.)
+Add the pumpkin mixture to the flour mixture and stir just until the ingredients are combined and moistened.
 Do not over mix as it will make the bread tough.

 Divide the batter in half.
 Take one half and divide it evenly between the two prepared pans.
-Divide the cream cheese filling in half and place each half of filling on top the two pans of batter, smoothing the tops.
-Top with the remaining half of batter.
-Bake the breads for about 55 - 65 minutes, or until a toothpick inserted into the center of the loaf comes out clean.
+Divide the cream cheese filling in half and place each half on top the two pans of batter, smoothing the tops.
+Top with the remaining half of batter (use two spoons to place small dollops of batter on top of the filling).
+Bake the breads for about 55 - 65 minutes, or until a toothpick inserted into the center of the loaf comes out clean (a few moist crumbs is okay).

 Place pans on a wire rack and let cool for about 10 minutes before removing breads from pans.
 Can serve warm, cold, or at room temperature.
 Store leftovers in the refrigerator or else freeze for later use.